NBISweden/IgDiscover-legacy/doc/guide.rst

 * Discard sequences that contain a stop codon (has_stop column)
 * Discard near-duplicate sequences
 * Discard cross-mapping artifacts
+* Discard sequences whose “allele ratio” is too low.

 If a whitelist of sequences is provided (by default, this is the input V gene database), then the candidates that appear on it

 * are not checked for the cluster size criterion,
 * do not need to match a set of known good motifs,
-* are never considered near-duplicates (but they are checked for cross-mapping),
+* are never considered near-duplicates (but they are checked for cross-mapping and for the allele ratio),
 * are allowed to contain a stop codon.

 Whitelisting allows IgDiscover to identify known germline sequences that are expressed at low